-Students must have a 3.00 cumulative GPA or higher; a cumulative GPA of 2.500 or higher on prerequisite science courses; and have junior-level nursing course prerequisites completed to progress to and enroll in junior-level nursing classes without undergoing further consideration.
-Students must have not more than nine credit hours of general education courses remaining before beginning 3000-level nursing courses.
+Students must have a 3.00 cumulative GPA or higher; a cumulative GPA of 2.500 or higher on ALL science courses; all course-attempt grades in science courses will be calculated into the GPA.
+Prerequisite science courses may be repeated a maximum of one time to improve the GPA.
+All junior-level nursing course prerequisites completed to progress to and enroll in junior-level nursing classes without undergoing further consideration.
+Students must achieve a score of 70 cumulative on the HESI Admission Assessment.
+Students must have not more than six credit hours of general education courses remaining before beginning 3000-level nursing courses.
+All applicants to the Traditional BSN program must take the HESI Pre-Admission Exam and achieve a minimum cumulative score of 70.
+The exam may only be taken twice.